Overview

 JS: Do you feel confident that this case is going to bear results and get relief for the residents?

 SB: Yes, I think we have good chances, because it’s very well based legally.
 Factually, it cannot be disputed.
-I mean no one can dispute that lack of water has an enormous effect on the day-to-day life, on health and education, and so on.
+I mean no one can dispute that lack of water has an enormous effect on day-to-day life, on health and education, and so on.
 So I don’t think there will be a problem disputing the facts.
 The issue is mainly legal, and we think that there is a good legal basis for the argument obligating the authorities to supply water 24 hours a day, 7 days a week.

 JS: Does Israeli law allow for some kind of punitive action against these water companies if this doesn't work, like suing them?
 What other recourse do people have if the Supreme Court’s direction or mandate to these parties doesn’t actually produce any change?